pokeclicker/pokeclicker-wiki/data/Quest Lines/overview_description.md

 ## Bulletin Boards
 Bulletin boards are located in **starting towns** and offer optional quest lines that the player can choose to accept.
-Region | City | N° of possible quests
+Region | City | Number of possible quests
 ---: | :--- | :---
 **Kanto (Main)** | Pallet Town | 2
 **Kanto (Sevii 4567)** | Pummelo Island | 1